Jaymian-Lee/QuickCopy/README.md

 <h3>Robocopy CLI created for easy use of the robocopy command</h3>

+<p>(Currently the only options are to copy files and directory's.
+The copy options still need to be added to the project)</p>

 <p>Robocopy+ makes it possible to select the desired source and destination directory's or files.
 Its also possible to select the desired Copy options such as:</p>

   <pre>Option 	Description